ugr-sail/sinergym/doc/source/pages/installation.rst

   :alt: GCE VM container usage.
   :align: center

 And now you can execute your own experiments in Google Cloud!
 If you are interested in using our API specifically for Gcloud (automated experiments using remotes containers).
-Please, visit our section :ref:`Energym Google Cloud API`
+Please, visit our section :ref:`Sinergym Google Cloud API`